Yucaipa in San Bernardino County, California — The American West (Pacific Coastal)

 Erected 1987 by State Department of Parks and Recreation in cooperation with San Bernardino County Museum, Yucaipa Lions Club, Yucaipa Valley Historical Society, and Billy Holcomb Chapter No. 1069, E Clampus Vitus.
 (Marker Number 620.)

 Marker series.
 This marker is included in the E Clampus Vitus marker series.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Yucaipa Adobe (within shouting distance of this marker); The Greenspot Market Kimberly Crest (approx. 4.2 miles away); Mill Creek Zanja (approx. 4.6 miles away); A.K.
-Smiley Public Library (approx. 5.2 miles away); Site of First Lugonia, Now Redlands, District School (approx. 5.3 miles away); Henry Harbinson Sinclair (approx. 5.8 miles away); San Bernardino Asistencia (approx. 6.8 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow Yucaipa Adobe (within shouting distance of this marker); The Greenspot Market (approx. 3.4 miles away); Kimberly Crest (approx. 4.2 miles away); Lincoln Memorial Shrine (approx. 5.1 miles away); A.K.
+Smiley Public Library (approx. 5.2 miles away); Site of First Lugonia, Now Redlands, District School (approx. 5.3 miles away); Henry Harbinson Sinclair (approx. 5.8 miles away); Saahatpa (approx. 6½ miles away).

 More about this marker.
 The Yucaipa Adobe has also been known as the Sepulveda or Dunlap Adobe and now serves as a branch of the San Bernardino County Museum.